 These are just some of the questions I asked myself when I started teaching general music classes.
 Teaching general classes is not easy!
 It wouldn't be too far from the truth to say that about 85-90% of the students in these classes have no formal music training.
 At best, students have taught themselves a basic riff, 3 – 4 chords on the guitar, or a piece on the keyboard, via YouTube.

-One solution is to quickly cover the bare essentials of theory, and teach the students how to build major and minor chords as quickly as possible.
+One solution is to quickly cover the bare essentials of theory and teach the students how to build major and minor chords as soon as possible.

 Lesson 1 is creating the chord progress and beginning to rehearse it.

-Lesson 2 is rehearsing their chord progression, and finally, performing them for the rest of the class.
+Lesson 2 is rehearsing their chord progression and performing it for the rest of the class.

-Before each performance, have the student writes his/her chord progression on the board for the class to see and follow as it is performed
+Before each performance, ask the student to write their chord progression on the board for the class to see and follow as it's performed.

-As well as the students creating and performing, this activity also helps them realize that MANY different chord progressions can be created from the same seven chords.
-(For this activity they are able to use all the diatonic chords of C major, except for B diminished)
+As well as the students creating and performing, this activity also helps them realize they can create MANY different chord progressions from the same seven chords.
+(For this activity, they can use all the diatonic chords of C major, except for B diminished)

-Students realize that no matter what chords they choose, or what order they put them in, (as long as they start and end with the tonic chord) the chord progression works – sounds good!
-Explain to them that the reason for this because all the chord used in the progression come from the SAME key.
+Students realize that no matter what chords they choose or what order they put them in (as long as they start and end with the tonic chord), the chord progression works – sounds good!
+Explain to them that the reason for this is that all the chords used in the progression come from the SAME key.
 This opens the door to introducing scales and keys.
 Due to completing this activity, students are interested to know how it all works.

-It is important to arrive at this point without mentioning keys, scales or key signatures!
-This would only confuse them and would be too difficult to grasp after only 3-4 weeks.
+It is essential to arrive at this point without mentioning keys, scales or key signatures!
+These words would confuse students and be too difficult to grasp after only 3-4 weeks.

-As a result of completing this activity, the students are really quite proud of themselves.
+As a result of completing this activity, the students are proud of themselves and their accomplishments.
 And more importantly, a whole new world of playing and melody/songwriting has opened up to them!